-I’m a ukulele player, a cyclist, and a PhD student in Applied Mathematics at SEAS, Harvard University.
-I’m a child of immigrants and an immigrant myself.
+I’m a PhD student in Applied Mathematics at SEAS, Harvard University, a ukulele player, a cyclist, a child of immigrants and an immigrant myself.

 My research topics include numerical methods for fluid-solid interaction problems, diffusion-limited dissolutions, bacterial competition and pattern formation in biofilms.
 I spend most of my days building code implementations of these mathematical models that are fast and robust to address the inherent computational challenges in solving the complex systems.